Youmy001/apine-framework/README.md

 * mod_rewrite
 * filter_module

 The project must be set in a virtual host that allows rewrites for routes to work.
+PHP's user must have writing permissions on the project directory.

 ## Get Started

-1. Clone this project in your preject directory : `$ git clone https://github.com/Youmy001/apine-framework.git`
+1. Clone this project in your project directory : `$ git clone https://github.com/Youmy001/apine-framework.git`
 3. Setup a virtual host for the project directory that allow rewrite rules and optionaly has mod\_deflate and filter\_module enabled in apache for version 2.4 or greater.
 4. In a web browser, go to `http://[domain_name_of_your_project]/apine-framework/install.php` and follow the steps.
 The installer will automatically generate basic assets.
 5. Install composer depandancies with the following command : `$ php composer.phar install`